-Prior to class, students should read the assigned literature and submit a 1 page critical reflection on the literature.
-This preparation also ensures that students are able to actively participate in class discussion.
+Prior to class, you should read the assigned literature and submit a 1-page critical reflection on the literature.
+This preparation also ensures that you are able to actively participate in class discussion.

-Students are required to lead a 1 hour discussion, and can choose from the list of upcoming speakers.
+You are required to lead a 1-hour discussion, and you can choose from the list of upcoming speakers.
 As an equal number of students will lead the discussion in every class, some students may be shifted into another class.

-Compensation is allowed according to OER (Onderwijs- en Examenreglement / Course and Examination Regulations).
+Compensation is allowed according to the OER (Onderwijs- en Examenreglement / Course and Examination Regulations).

 There is no retake for the written assignments.
-There is only a retake for the final essay (with new topic) if the first attempt has been handed in.
+There is only a retake for the final essay (with a new topic), only if the first attempt has been handed in.

-If students fail the retake for the final essay, any passes for the short written assignments will no longer count (i.e. grades cannot be used the next year).
+If you fail the retake for the final essay, any passes for the short written assignments will no longer count (i.e. grades cannot be used the next year).

 The reading list will be made available on BlackBoard.